Orange Walk Town: General

-Healthcare - the Northern Regional Hospital is the public hospital of the Orange walk area.
+Healthcare - the Northern Regional Hospital is the public hospital of the Orange Walk area.
 It has a total of 57 beds and has 11 outlying health centers and 16 outlying health posts.
+There are also several private clinics that offer mostly primary and secondary health care.

-Education - There are three government primary schools in Orange Walk Town.
-There are two government high schools.
+Education - There are seven primary schools, four high schools and a junior college in Orange Walk Town.

 The National Fire Service has a branch in Orange Walk.

-Orange Walk is home to seven financial institutions, including Atlantic Bank, Belize Bank, and Scotia bank.
+Orange Walk is home to seven financial institutions, including Atlantic Bank, Belize Bank, and Heritage Bank.

 There are six insurance agents in Orange Walk.

 Internet

-Belize Telemedia Limited and Smart, the two phone and internet service providers most common in Belize, have offices in Orange Walk.
-So does Centaur, a cable television and internet provider unique to Orange Walk.
+Belize Telemedia Limited and Smart, the two largest telephony and internet service providers in Belize, have offices in Orange Walk.
+So does Centaur Cable Network, a cable television and internet provider unique to Orange Walk.